ReDI-School/js-berlin-2022-fall/lesson05.md

 ## Function parameters and arguments

-Let's say we want a few variations of the function `sayHello`.
-We might want another function that says "hi", another one that says "hey" and a last one that says "hallo".
+Let's say we want a few variations of the function `sayHi`.
+We might want another function that says "Hi Owen", another one that says "Hi Mellina" and a last one that says "Hi Harald".

-How can we do it?
+How can we do it without repeating ourselves?

 ---